 If you have depression as a result of a chronic condition, it can aggravate the condition.
 You’re more likely to experience depression if your illness has caused greater physical pain or led to isolation.

 The chronic illnesses most often linked with depression include:

 - Parkinson’s disease

 If you’re suffering from a chronic illness it’s important to communicate with your doctors, and other healthcare providers, as well as attend your regular check-ups.
-This can provide and opportunity for you ask any questions, and get a better understanding of your disease.
+This can provide an opportunity for you to ask any questions, and get a better understanding of your disease.

 Another helpful part of coping with a chronic condition is to focus on your physical and mental wellbeing.
 While you can’t stick to the same routine all of the time, try and keep regular sleeping hours, eat a healthy and balanced diet, and incorporate mindfulness into your daily routine.